 Algorithm 0

-Let , denote the length of the shortest path from to that only passes through vertices .
-Then it is easy to prove that
+Let , and let denote the length of the shortest path from to that only passes through (excluding the endpoints) vertices .
+Then

 std::vector dist(n + 1, std::vector(n, std::vector(n, inf)));